TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 noPageTitle
 -----------

+.. container:: table-row

+   Property
-..  confval:: noPageTitle
+         noPageTitle

-    :name: config-noPageTitle
+   Data type
-    :type: :ref:`data-type-integer`
+         :ref:`data-type-integer`

-    :Default: `0`
+   Default
+         0

+   Description
          If you only want to have the site name (from the template record) in your :html:`<title>` tag, set this to 1.
 If the value is 2 then the :html:`<title>` tag is not printed at all.

          Please take note that this tag is required for (X)HTML compliant output, so you should only disable this tag if you generate it manually already.

 ..  index:: config; pageRendererTemplateFile